 This identification should be simple and brief.
 The Start Procedure has now begun.
 Ideally the Roll Call will not begin until aligning is complete because competitors can expect the race to be started at any time after the end of the Roll Call.
+Fach crow is recognible for being both straight

 - f.
 Each crew is responsible for being both straight and ready to race at the end of the Roll Call.
 The Starter may then take no further notice of any crew which then indicates that it is not ready or that it is not straight. - g.
 After the last crew has been named in the Roll Call the Starter shall check that the Judge at the Start has the white flag raised, timing (where relevant) and Race Umpire are ready; and shall then say 'Attention'. - h.
 The Starter shall then slowly and deliberately raise a red flag.
-Where it is advised that competitors have a visual impairment, the Starter shall say the words 'Red Flag' for all crews to hear whilst raising the flag.

-After a further distinct pause, the Starter shall say: 'Go', simultaneously dropping the red flag smartly to one side.
+Where it is advised that competitors have a visual impairment, the Starter shall say the words 'Red Flag' for all crews to hear whilst raising the flag. - After a further distinct pause, the Starter shall give the start signal by saying: 'Go', simultaneously dropping the red flag smartly to one side.

-The pause between the raising of the flag and the start command shall be variable.
+The pause between the raising of the flag and the start signal shall be variable.